facebookarchive/instagram-javascript-sdk/README.md

         client_id: YOUR_CLIENT_ID,
         check_status: true, // check and load active session
         cookie: true, // persist a session via cookie
-        channelUrl: http://<domain>/channel.html // Note: You have to set your website in the client settings to match this url
+        channelUrl: http://<domain>/channel.html // You have to set your website in the client settings to match this url });
-    });

     // client side access_token flow (implicit)